OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/arbos-upgrade.md

 While every ArbOS upgrade will require an update to the Wasm module root, not every ArbOS upgrade will require an upgrade to the chain's `nitro-contracts` version.
 If necessary, as defined in the release notes for each ArbOS release, you may need to deploy new versions of Nitro contracts to the parent chain of your Orbit chain.
 These contracts include the rollup logic, fraud proof contracts, and interfaces for interacting with Nitro precompiles.

-To update the Wasm module root and deploy your chain's Nitro contracts to the parent chain for the most recent ArbOS release, you will need the following inputs:
+To update the Wasm module root and deploy your chain's Nitro contracts to the parent chain for the most recent ArbOS release, you will need the following inputs (obtained from the [requirements for the targeted ArbOS release](../../node-running/reference/arbos-software-releases/overview.mdx)):
-- The WASM module root, obtained from the corresponding consensus version (e.g. for ArbOS 20 Atlas, this is `0x8b104a2e80ac6165dc58b9048de12f301d70b02a0ab51396c22b4b4b802a16a4` as per the [Consensus v20 release](https://github.com/OffchainLabs/nitro/releases/tag/consensus-v20)), and optionally,
+- The WASM module root, and if necessary,
-- The required `nitro-contracts` version (listed on the Github release notes for the Nitro release).
-For example, ArbOS 20 Atlas requires `nitro-contracts` version 1.2.1 or higher
+- The required `nitro-contracts` version

 Once you have the WASM module root and have identified the required `nitro-contracts` version, if any, [please follow the instructions in this guide](https://github.com/OffchainLabs/orbit-actions?tab=readme-ov-file#nitro-contracts-upgrades) for specific actions based on the `nitro-contracts` version you are deploying.
 Note that each ArbOS release will require performing this step with a different Wasm module root and may potentially require a different version of `nitro-contracts`.
 The guide linked above will be kept updated with the instructions for each specific ArbOS release.